 To do this we must change our methods.
 Up to this point we have analyzed marriage to express, in the clearest and most rational terms, a few of its essential characteristics.
 We must now abandon our reason, for it can lead us no further.
 Here we intend to evoke more than to describe, to penetrate by intuition more than to discern by concepts.
 For those who are afraid of such a venture, let us remember that we also have recourse to this kind of understanding in many other domains to decipher the secret of things and people.

-Such is true for the artist who sees under the dullest

-forms the brilliance of beauty.
+Such is true for the artist who sees under the dullest forms the brilliance of beauty.
 It is true for the lover who contemplates in his beloved "the marvel invisible to all others," as Mauriac put it.
 It is true for the mystic, for whom everything is a revelation of God, the footprints of His passage.
-It is true for all of us each time we go beyond the evidence of our senses or the reasoning of our intellects to look upon the spiritual realities-whether they be human or divine.
+It is true for all of us each time we go beyond the evidence of our senses or the reasoning of our intellects to look upon the spiritual realities- whether they be human or divine.
 Poetic intuition, divinations of love, the sense of the sacred-all of us experience these things more or less when the universe becomes for us that "forest of symbols" that Baudelaire spoke of.
 Christ Himself used this method and invited us to such contemplation in His parables: "Learn from the birds of the air and lilies of the fields. . . .
-A man had two sons. ..."
+A man had two sons. ...."
 Thus every material or human reality is a symbol expressing some divine marvel.
-It is this manner of looking, this super-rational lucidity, that we must have to contemplate anew the "mystery" of marriage.
+It is this manner of look-ing, this super-rational lucidity, that we must have to contemplate anew the "mystery" of marriage.
+The word "mystery" means, in Christian tradition, the life and operation of God; there is a mystery of the

-The word "mystery" means, in Christian tradition, the life and operation of God; there is a mystery of the which recalls the ineffable union of the Redeemer with redeemed humanity.
+The word "mystery" means, in Christian tradition, the life and operation of God; there is a mystery of the Trinity, a mystery of the Incarnation, a mystery of the Redemption.
+The mystery evoked by marriage is the mystery of Christ and His Church whose symbol it is.
+There is in the union of man and woman something which recalls the ineffable union of the Redeemer with redeemed humanity.
 This comparison is not only found in the fifth chapter of St. Paul's Epistle to the Ephesians (which is the Magna Carta of Christian marriage); it is found throughout the Old Testament which continually compares the relations of Yahweh with His people to those of a loving and faithful husband and a wife who is by turns passionate, volatile and repentant; it is found in the writings of the mystics who use such words as love, betrothed and marriage to describe their union with God.
 We do not profane the mystery of Christ by seeing it, as it were, in filigree, in the depths of human love.
 Rather we give the reality of human love its character of a sacred sign, and of a divine evocation.